stenzek/duckstation/README.md

 ### Linux

-The only supported version of DuckStation for Linux are the AppImages in the releases page.
+The only supported version of DuckStation for Linux are the AppImage and Flatpak in the releases page.
+Other AppImages or Flatpaks, **including Flathub**/"Discover" store **are not supported**, and if history is any indication, **likely broken** because packagers tend to modify things they don't understand.

+#### AppImage

 The AppImages require a distribution equivalent to Ubuntu 20.04 or newer to run, which is also the minimum requirement for Qt 6.
-If you are using a packaged version of DuckStation from another source, please do not ask us for assistance and speak to your packager instead, they have a history of breaking things and there's a good chance that's the issue.

-#### Binaries

-To download:
- - Go to https://github.com/stenzek/duckstation/releases/tag/preview, and download `duckstation-qt.AppImage`.
+ - Go to https://github.com/stenzek/duckstation/releases/tag/preview, and download `duckstation-x64.AppImage`.
  - Run `chmod a+x` on the downloaded AppImage -- following this step, the AppImage can be run like a typical executable.

+#### Flatpak

+ - Go to https://github.com/stenzek/duckstation/releases/tag/preview, and download `duckstation-x64.flatpak`.
+ - Run `flatpak install ./duckstation-x64.flatpak`.
+ - Use `flatpak run org.duckstation.duckstation` to start, or select `DuckStation` in the launcher of your desktop environment.

 ### macOS